mspnp/cloud-design-patterns/priority-queue/Readme.md

 			Click "Select"
 			On the main dialog, click "Review + Assign"

-			For the Azure Conumer Function Apps, repeat the process but in this case use the role "Azure Service Bus Data Reader"
+			For the Azure Consumer Function Apps, repeat the process but in this case use the role "Azure Service Bus Data Reader"

 	* Once the Functions are deployed you can configure monitoring by following these steps: